Pubs and Clubs Guide: Sheffield, Barnsley, Rotherham and Doncaster

 Do you have an event you’d like to see in our Pubs and Clubs guide?
 Email the details to whats.on@sheffieldnewspapers.co.uk

-Mega open mic night - feature artist Mark Williams at the Masons Arms, Bawtry Rd., Wickersley, 8pm
+Mega open mic night + feature artist at the Masons Arms, Bawtry Rd., Wickersley, 8pm

-Open mic\acoustic night at The Handsworth Inn (Formerly the New Crown Inn), 343 Handsworth Road.
+Deadman’s Finger Open mic\acoustic night at The Handsworth Inn (Formerly the New Crown Inn), 343 Handsworth Road.
 Full PA provided.
 Starts at 8.00pm.

+The Fates Acapella Festive Special at the Gardeners Rest, Neepsend La., 9pm

 Mixed Session at The Red Deer, 18 Pitt Street (Just behind West Street), 9pm